-After 32 years as the numbertwo mortgage insurance provider, Sagen moved into the number one spot after a complete rebrand by Art & Science. brand strategy, name (its previous moniker was Genworth Canada) and design.
+You can see bigger-picture thinking in the agency's work for mortgage insurance company Sagen.
+Acquired by Brookfield the year prior, the client needed a complete rethink, including a new brand strategy, name (its previous moniker was Genworth Canada) and design.
 The result?
 After 32 years as the number-two mortgage insurance provider, the company moved into the number one position earlier this year.